storageos/deploy/k8s/examples/jenkins/README.md

 # Jenkins on Kubernetes with StorageOS Persistent Storage

-This example shows an example of how to deploy Jenkins on Kubernetes with a StorageOS persistent volume being mounted on `/var/jenkins_home`.
+This example shows how to deploy Jenkins on Kubernetes with a StorageOS persistent volume being mounted on `/var/jenkins_home`.
 The files create a stateful set that can be used *AFTER* a StorageOS cluster has been created.
 For more information on how to install a StorageOS cluster please see [the StorageOS documentation](https://docs.storageos.com/docs/introduction/quickstart) for more information.